Ed Book: Playing career

+Book was born in Buffalo, New York, and played college basketball at Canisius College.
+After four years for the Canisius Golden Griffins, he went undrafted in the 1992 NBA draft.

-Born in Buffalo, New York, Book was educated at Canisius College, but came to New Zealand in 1994 to play in the NBL.
+Book moved to New Zealand in 1994 to play in the NBL.
 He was consistently one of the best post players in the league, winning Outstanding Forward in 1996, Outstanding Kiwi Forward in 2002 and named to the All-Star Five both years.
 He played in every NBL season between 1994 and 2007, winning a championship with the Nelson Giants in his final season.

 Book debuted for the Tall Blacks against China in 2002, filling the one available naturalized player spot under FIBA rules.
 He earned hero status during the world championship campaign after stepping into a starting role to fill in for Sean Marks.
 Book's three-point shooting ability made him a difficult match-up for opposing centres.
 Book helped New Zealand to a silver medal at the 2006 Commonwealth Games and announced his retirement from the Tall Blacks immediately after the final.

 Coaching career

 Book served as an assistant coach for the Nelson Giants in 2013 and 2014.

 In March 2022, Book was appointed an assistant coach of the Canterbury Rams.
+He continued on with the Rams as an assistant in 2023.